bwsi-hadr/JEFFRIS/content/_index.md

 date: 2019-07-24T12:00:00+00:00
 ---

-JEFFRIS is a project for MIT Beaver Works Summer Institute Remote Sensing.
-This project involves Raspberry Pis taking pictures which are later processed using Python and OpenCV.
+JEFFRIS is a project for the MIT Beaver Works Summer Institute Remote Sensing course, where aerial images from Raspberry Pis are processed using Python and OpenCV